MrValdov/basic_knowledge/README.md

-This is just a basic collection of information resources, organized in a downloadable HTML file.
+I started a basic collection of information resources, organized in a downloadable HTML file.

 But you can also access the resources from here.